 Getting to DubrovnikBy Air: Dubrovnik airport is 25km outside the city.
 It is served from the UK by British Airways, Easyjet, Jet2, Monarch, Thompson, Norwegian and Croatia Airlines.
 Other airlines flying to Dubrovnik include Lufthansa, Swiss, and Austrian Airlines to name a few.

+Split to DubrovnikYou may want to return to Dubrovnik at the end of your trip.
+The best options are the ferry or a private transfer.
+Ferry: The ferry goes from Dubrovnik - Korcula - Hvar - Split and operates twice weekly, on Thursdays and Sundays from Dubrovnik to Split and on Tuesdays and Saturdays from Split to Dubrovnik.
+Detailed schedule information, pricing, and online booking is available at the Jadrolinija website.
 Private car transfer: The quickest, but most expensive way to travel.
 Prices for private transfers vary, but are approximately €200 - 240 each way for 1 - 3 people or €240 - 260 for 4 - 8 people.
 Transfers may be arranged at Taxi Service Dubrovnik or Queen Service Dubrovnik or we can book these transfers for you.

 Getting from SplitBy Air: Split airport is served from the UK by Easyjet, Jet2, Monarch, Norwegian and Croatia Airlines.
 Other airlines flying to Split include Lufthansa and Austrian Airlines among others.
 The airport is 25 mins from the city, but shuttle buses cover the route frequently, costing about €5.
 A taxi takes 30 minutes and costs €30.